-17.1.
-Races shall not be started unless the Race Committee is satisfied that the wind strength in the starting area, and to the best of its belief on the rest of the course, is in excess of an average of three knots (3.45 mph) for a reasonable period before the start as measured using instrumentation and while not moving over the bottom or anchored.
+- 17.1.
+Races should not be started unless the Race Committee is satisfied that the wind strength in the starting area, and to the best of its belief on the rest of the course, is in excess of an average of 3.0 knots (3.45 mph) for a reasonable period before the start as measured using instrumentation and while not moving over the bottom or anchored. - 17.2.
+If the wind speed is less than 3.0 knots (3.45 mph) in the starting area at any time during the last minute prior to the start signal, the start should be abandoned